Simple Guide on Necessary Assumption Questions

 Negation Analysis

-4. My dog is not a Chihuahua and/or named “Cow”some text
+4. My dog is not a Chihuahua and/or named “Cow”

 Example 2: China and Rubber Ball